bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/04-excercise-my-first-app.md

 };
 ```

+???

+Let's go over each of the changes we made.
+There are a couple of variations on how
+you could have exported `drawMeme`, but either way, you'll want to `require` the canvas and jquery files from `main.js`

+---
+# Exercise 1 Answer: Alter `index.html`

 **`index.html`**: Replaced three script tags with

 ```html
 <script src="main.js"></script>
 ```

+???

+We also replaced the 3 script tags in our HTML with our output bundle...

+---
+# Exercise 1 Answer: Set up `build` Script

 **`package.json`**: Created with `npm init`, and added this script